bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

 }
 ```

+Generated stubs save a lot of time in implementation - interfaces in front of the
+generated implementation allow quick and easy mocking (see [Testing](#testing)),
+and takes away the tedium of writing API calls from scratch.
+In particular, the
+generated server implementation makes it very easy to implement the gRPC spec.
-This is implemented by a small service, the Nexus
+In this case, the spec is implemented by a small service, the Nexus
 [`daemon.Daemon`](https://godoc.org/github.com/RTradeLtd/Nexus/daemon), and its
 primary functionality is to get the gRPC server up and running with the appropriate
 configuration, middleware, and monitoring hooks and translating the gRPC requests